Skip to content

 strictness_level: float # 0.0 (lenient) to 1.0 (strict)

-Profiles control how clients generate requirements and evaluate deliverables. strictness_level influences feedback strategies -- stricter clients reject more deliverables and provide more detailed failure analysis.
+Profiles control how clients generate requirements and evaluate deliverables. strictness_level influences feedback strategies; stricter clients reject more deliverables and provide more detailed failure analysis.

 Request Lifecycle